Probesys/lotemplate/README.md

 [Here's how to do it](https://flask.palletsprojects.com/en/2.0.x/deploying/) -
 *but don't forget that you should have soffice installed on the server*

+You can also change the deployment options - like port and ip - in the [.flaskenv](.flaskenv) file.
+Simply put 0.0.0.0 for the ip to make the app visible on all the network.
+Don't forget to disable the debug flag and to change the flask environment

 ## Execute and use the CLI

 Run the following command on your terminal or a server